KyleMayes/vulkanalia/tutorial/book/src/presentation/image_views.md

     .layer_count(1);
 ```

-If you were working on a stereographic 3D application, then you would create a swap chain with multiple layers.
+If you were working on a stereographic 3D application, then you would create a swapchain with multiple layers.
 You could then create multiple image views for each image representing the views for the left and right eyes by accessing different layers.

 We can now create a `vk::ImageViewCreateInfo` struct which provides the parameters for image view creation.